 The fair fashion campaigner… Venetia La Manna

 If you ever needed a reminder to cut down on your wardrobe consumption, check out Venetia La Manna’s Insta feed.
-The podcaster, campaigner and, incidentally, influencer has balls of steel when it comes to calling out the world’s biggest brands on greenwashing and exploitation.
+The podcaster, campaigner and – incidentally – influencer has balls of steel when it comes to calling out the world’s biggest brands on greenwashing and exploitation.

 Whether it’s her tongue-in-cheek Instagram “recipes” that show all the ingredients of what makes fashion brands unjust; her tireless campaigning on the picket lines; or her sponsorship program, Remember Who Made Them, which supports garment makers through money, dignity and fair labour, Venetia is dedicated to making fashion a fairer place.

-She also genuinely loves fashion and has great style, preferring to rent, thrift, up-cycle, borrow, rewear and proving you can and should just buy less.
+She also genuinely loves fashion and has great style, preferring to rent, thrift, up-cycle, borrow and rewear, proving you can and should just buy less.
 Truth be told, we could all do with being a little bit more Venetia.

 Follow Venetia @venetialamanna